 I have been drawn to art since elementary school.
-About third grade, my knack for creative expression was noted and fostered by mentors such as Doris Miller (then head of the Kalamazoo Public School Art Department), and later Ric Todd (a dedicated high school art instructor), among others.
-Scholarships for weekend classes at the Kalamazoo Art Center would lead me to interests in various disciplines.
+About third grade, my knack for creative expression was noted and fostered by mentors such as Doris Miller (then head of the Kalamazoo Public School Art Department), and later Ric Todd (a dedicated high school instructor), among others.
+Scholarships for weekend drawing and painting classes at the Kalamazoo Art Center would lead me to interests in various disciplines.
 During my senior year of high school, I received the Rhode Island School of Design Book Award for outstanding art students.

 Chicago became my home in the late '80s, as I pursued study in the fashion design field at the International Academy of Merchandising and Design.
 Later, I followed many of my Academy instructors who began teaching for Columbia College's design program.
 There, I received my B.F.A in Graphic Design, cum laude.
-Along the way, I completed a web design certificate from Truman College, where I was an active steering committee member for the school's web club.
-This has lead to my current exploration of the relationship between art and technology.
+Along the way, I completed a web design certificate program at Truman College.
+I was also an active steering committee member for this school's web club.

 My objective is to embrace the relationship between art nd technology, combining various creative outlets to produce new and innovative ideas and solutions through design.

 Photo by Andrey-Set of Beat-Fly-Crew, St. Petersberg, Russia